 A set of reading resources to learn about climate change and the humanities.

 An e-learning course to learn about the principles and strategies in the integration of gender in climate-smart agriculture (CSA) projects.

-This UNEP report introduces the effects of climate change on human rights, governmental responsibility in addressing these human rights issues, assessment of actions implemented, and recommendations on integrating human rights considerations with climate adaptation and mitigation actions.
+A reading to learn about the effects of climate change on human rights, governmental responsibility in addressing these human rights issues, assessment of actions implemented, and recommendations on integrating human rights considerations with climate adaptation and mitigation actions.